alexb7373/ai_course/ANSWER_LESSON10.md

 ### Preamble
 I've been doing some additional research - to answer the task of Lesson 10.
 And I came across an LLM Agent architectured that stunned me.
 Actually I was looking to 'invent' exactly this architecture.
+Essentially this approach is both simple an universal.
+Husky can be treated as a "Smart Router" Action Generator and the 4 Agents' Expert Models: `[code]`, `[math]`, `[search]` and `[commonsense]`
+Thus it makes the architecture work a bit like human brain - with right and left hemispheres being responsible for exact (`[math]`, `[search]`) and creative (`[commonsense]`, `[code]`).
+This architecture can be given more models, for other "modes of thinking" and/or "memories".

 ## HUSKY
 A work was published at [https://arxiv.org/pdf/2406.06469](https://arxiv.org/pdf/2406.06469)